markgaywood/larder/README.md

 1. do a stock take itemising:
    1. what stock you have;
    1. what you are out of.
-1. make a recipe(s) using the items you expect to be in the `Larder`.
+1. make a menu using the items you expect to be in the `Larder`.
 1. design a `menu` and make sure you have enough stock to cater for 20 guests.